Back to Blog

 Echowin

-Echowin charges $49.99/month with approximately 100 minutes of call time via a credit-based system, and includes a built-in CRM that most competitors lack.
+Echowin charges $49.99/month with approximately 100 minutes of call time via a credit-based system (roughly $0.16/minute effective), plus a pay-as-you-go option at $0 base and about $0.23/minute.
+It includes a built-in CRM that most competitors lack and supports voice and chat.
+Pricing is current as of June 2026.

 The CRM integration is Echowin's real differentiator.
 Call data, caller information, and interaction history flow into a single dashboard without needing a separate CRM subscription or integration setup.
 For businesses that do not already use a CRM, this bundled approach simplifies their stack.

 Two limitations stand out.
 First, credits do not roll over between billing periods, so unused minutes are lost.
-Second, the credit-based pricing is less transparent than flat per-minute billing.
-You need to calculate how many credits each minute consumes, which varies by feature usage.
-No compliance certifications are listed, and the platform is voice-only.
+Second, the credit-based pricing is less transparent than flat per-minute billing: you have to calculate how many credits each minute consumes, which varies by feature usage, and the exact included-minute figure is hard to confirm from the published page.
+Echowin claims compliance but does not publish certification proof, so treat HIPAA as unverified.

 Best for: Businesses without an existing CRM that want call management and contact tracking in one tool.